netsampler/goflow2/README.md

 $ ./goflow2 -listen 'sflow://:6343?count=4,netflow://:2055'
 ```

-More information about workers and resource usage is avaialble on the [Performance page](/docs/performance.md).
+More information about workers and resource usage is available on the [Performance page](/docs/performance.md).

 ### Docker